pmeisen/dis-timeintervaldataanalyzer-ui2/README.md

    </p>

 5. login with the username `admin` and the password `password`, the used back-end server is configured to use a `AuthenticationManager`, thus it is necessary to use these credentials

-**Note**: It may be necessary to restart the server manually, if the dependencies are changed.

 Further documentation regarding the usage of the available `grunt-tasks`, `troubleshooting`, and many more may be added in the future.